karnavs/expense-tracker/README.md

 Using Live Server or browser.

 🤝 Contribution
-This project is currently personal and educational, but improvements and suggestions are welcome.
+This project is currently personal and for learning.

 📬 Author
 Karna VS
-Computer Science Engineering Student
+CompSci Undergrad
-Full Stack Developer (Learning Path)
+Full Stack Project001

 GitHub: https://github.com/karnavs